edinburgh-napier/set09121/labs/lab2/pong_3.md

 text.setPosition((gameWidth * .5f) - (text.getLocalBounds().width * .5f),0);
 ```

-Finally, you need to actually keep track of the score, and then you need to add some code to your Render() function.
-I'll let you figure out what!
+Finally, you need to actually keep track of the score, and then you need to add some code to your Render() function and some variables to deal with these new elements.
+I'll let you figure those out!

 ## Runtime Resources
 If you have written your code correctly, you will get an error during runtime.
 That is because your game can't find the font file specified.